csound/manual/readme.txt

 the manual, and add the necessary cross references.

 6) For transforming the myOpcodeEntry.csd example file to myOpcodeEntry.csd.xml
-(in examples-xml), you the csd2docbook.py or csd2docbook2.py script.
+(in examples-xml), use the csd2docbook.py or csd2docbook2.py script.
 The former uses the Csound API for an opcode list, while the latter uses a file opcode_list.txt (which is similar to the result of the command 'csound -z').
 For instance: $ python csd2docbook2.py -f genarray_i.csd will create the file